 This deposit account can be a risk-free place to sock away cash until you figure out what else to do.
 But you must ensure hidden fees or other costs won’t blindside you.

 Yes, your money in an online savings account is safe because your deposits are insured by the FDIC (up to the eligible limits) just the same as a savings account from a brick-and-mortar bank.
+Online banks are FDIC-insured too.
+In fact, the most popular online banks are some of the biggest U.S. financial institutions (by deposits).

 You’re likely to earn the most interest on your savings from an online bank.
 An online bank is able to offer market-leading interest rates because it doesn’t have to pay the high operating costs of running a physical network of branches and ATMs.
+Without having to pay expenses for real estate, employee staffing, security, insurance, maintenance, and utilities, customers of online banks benefit from higher savings rates and lower (and fewer) fees.

 Under federal law, you cannot make more than six (6) withdrawals or transfer out of your savings account per month.
 Banks may charge an excess withdrawal fee after the sixth withdrawal or transfer per month.
+Additionally, if you make excess withdrawals on a regular basis (ultimately determined by the bank), the bank may choose to close your account or convert the account into a checking account.
+Note:Some banks charge a withdrawal fee before the 7th withdrawal.
+For example, the bank might charge such a fee upon the 5th withdrawal.

-Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author and have not been reviewed, approved, or otherwise endorsed by any savings product issuer.
+Editorial note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author and have not been reviewed, approved, or otherwise endorsed by any savings product issuer.

 Annual Percentage Yield (APY) is subject to change at any time without notice.
 Offer applies to personal accounts only.
 Fees may reduce earnings.
 For High Yield Savings accounts, the rate may change after the account is opened.
 Visit synchrony.com/banking for current rates, terms and account requirements.
 Member FDIC.